Your Case at the U.S. Court of Appeals for Veterans Claims

 After you have filed your appeal at the U.S. Court of Appeals for Veterans Claims, you can follow your case as it progresses.
 After the Court receives your notice of appeal, the Court assigns a docket number to your case.
 You can always search your case online to see the status of your appeal.
 The docket search page can be found here: Docket Search-U.S. Court of Appeals.

-The Court will issue a "notice of docket" instructing the VA to file a copy of the Board of Veterans Appeals (BVA) decision and to send to you a copy of your VA claims file.
-The VA has 60 days to respond to the "notice of docket."
+The Court will issue a "notice of docketing" instructing the VA to file a copy of the Board of Veterans Appeals (BVA) decision and to send to you a copy of your VA claims file (if you are unrepresented).
+The VA has 60 days to respond to the "notice of docketing."
 While the BVA decision is often provided quickly, it may take the full 60 days for the VA to provide your VA claims file and mail it to you.

 Once the 14-day RBA period has passed, the Court will give your attorney 60 days to file a brief.
 This provides the legal basis for what you think the Court should do, and it will include the RBA documents that you and your attorney feel are helpful and support your case.
-It should be noted that even if you do not have an attorney, an informal brief can be filed by a veteran without legal representation, and your case can still go forward.
+Even if you do not have an attorney, an informal brief can be filed by a veteran without legal representation, and your case can still go forward.

 After the brief is filed, the VA gets 60 days to write its brief, which presents the VA position on your case and why it was denied.
 If necessary, you will get 14 days to respond to the VA's brief.
 Then the central legal staff of the Court will prepare a compilation of all of the briefs and the documents referred to in those briefs, called the Record of Proceedings.
 The Record of Proceedings is given to the judge.
 Then the case is considered to be "in chambers."
 The case may be "in chambers" for a few weeks or up to a year.